gracile-web/website/src/content/docs/15-add-ons/20-markdown/README.md

 ```

 Pretty syntax highlight AND formatting 😃!
+Also, a lot of IDE already has awesome support for "basic" CommonMark + GitHub Flavored Markdown.
 Yes, you will not have the smart, interactive component in "dumb" Markdown
 previewers, but at least, you can build on top of REAL content that will
 gracefully fall back and be displayed, like this basic `slot` example above.